As traders, we often hear this famous saying “Cut your losses short and let your profits run”.

 A rising ADX above the objective level of 25, indicates that the market is trending.

-From a trader perspective, managing risk and taking profits could answer to this kind of logic:
+From a trader’s perspective, managing risk and taking profits could be answered by this kind of logic:

 - As long as ADX rises and stays above 25, the trader should be patient and expect a large profit.